 Myth #2.
 “Only large businesses need workers’ comp.
 My employees are only part-time (or related to me).”

-Regardless of the size of your business, workers’ comp is always a good idea.
+Regardless of the size of your business, workers’ comp insurance is always a good idea.

 In the construction industry for example, you must have Florida workers’ compensation insurance if you have one or more employees.
 For non-construction businesses (excluding the agricultural industry), you must have a workers’ comp policy if you have four or more employees, including part-timers.